Developing on a remote machine

-We recommend giving the Zulip development environment its own virtual machine, running Ubuntu 14.04 or 16.04, with at least 2GB of memory.
+We recommend giving the Zulip development environment its own virtual machine with at least 2GB of memory.
 If the Zulip development environment will be the only thing running on the remote virtual machine, we recommend installing directly.
 Otherwise, we recommend the Vagrant method so you can easily uninstall if you need to.

 The best way to connect to your server is using the command line tool

 Open Terminal or Bash for Git, and connect with the following:

 If you have poor internet connectivity, we recommend using Mosh as it is more reliable over slow or unreliable networks.